chmod222/nimrodot/README.md

 Note that this is not yet usable for actual development.

-## What works:
+## Status:
-  - Library initialization / deinitialization hooks
+  [x] Library initialization / deinitialization hooks
   - Bindings of all builtin classes (`Variant`, `Vector2`, ...)
-    - Construction, deconstruction
+    - [x] Construction, deconstruction
-    - Methods
+    - [x] Methods
-    - Properties
+    - [x] Properties
-    - Index (keyed and positional)
+    - [x] Index (keyed and positional)
-    - Fixed-arity and variadic calls
+    - [x] Fixed-arity and variadic calls

   - Bindings of all utility functions
-    - Fixed-arity and variadic calls
+    - [x] Fixed-arity and variadic calls

   - Proper Godot classes:
-    - Basic usage
+    - [x] Basic usage
+    - [x] Destruction
+    - [x] Calling methods
+      - Works in principle, but further testing required to make sure every case works.

+  - Registering custom classes:
-    - Destruction
+    - [x] Construction, Destruction hooks
+    - Dynamic Properties (`.get`, `.set` in Godot)
+      - [x] Get/Set
+      - [x] Query revertible status and revert value
+      - [x] Query property List
+    - Methods
+      - [ ] Virtual
+      - [x] Static
+      - [x] Instance
+      - [x] Bindcall
+      - [x] ptrcall
+      - [x] Variadic
+    - [ ] Builtin Properties (`.property_name` in Godot)
+    - [ ] Signals

 ## What does not work:
-  - Builtin and Proper classes:
   - Memory management for all cases
     - `RefCounted` and manually managed objects *should* work, but currently all non-refcounted objects passed into this library are assumed to be owned by it and will be freed without mercy even if they are lent out references.

   - Most likely some other things that can not be tested as of yet

-  - Registering custom classes

 ## What somewhat works:
   - TypedArray[T] does not enforce the `T` or `Typed` part so far, but with some self discipline it will work until compile time enforcements are implemented.

-Most of the exciting stuff is now blocked on actually understanding who, and when, is responsible for freeing memory and calling destructors (further complicated by the existence of `RefCounted`) and properly mapping it to Nim.
-This might be simple or it might be difficult, unfortunately the only canonical source of documentation is [godot-cpp](https://github.com/godotengine/godot-cpp) which involves mentally parsing and understanding a lot of macro heavy C++ and that is not fun.

 ## How it works: